NASWA-OpenUI/DUA-VLM-POC/README.md

 ## Changelog

+### 0.05
+* Tests are specified in json now
+* Tests specify a prompt that can be run against multiple images, against multiple criteria

 ### 0.04

 * lines in models.txt will be ignored if they start with a comment (e.g. "# dont-use-this-model/modelname")